Omkar2310/BE_PROJ/README.md

 Steps to run the current project

 1) Create a dataset folder with individual_name -> pics(without mask)
-2) we have generate_databasepy file run it, it converts dataset to masked dataset.
+2) We have generate_databasepy file run it, it converts dataset to masked dataset.
-3)then get dataset_with_mask.zip file upload it to colab on train.ipynb
+3) Then get dataset_with_mask.zip file upload it to colab on train.ipynb
-4) run all commands then at one point after
+4) Run all commands then at one point after

 learn.export() line we get a export.pkl file it is our model for corresponding dataset